timothywongej/antioch/about.markdown

 permalink: /about/
 ---

+To aid your reflection and prayer after Antioch.
+Commit to Jesus and let us continue walking towards the cross this Lent!

-This is a temporary website for our Antioch sessions for your reference.
-For more information about the Catholic Students' Society, check out our instagram here [@nus_css](https://www.instagram.com/nus_css/).
+*For more information about the Catholic Students' Society, check out our instagram here [@nus_css](https://www.instagram.com/nus_css/).*

 <!-- You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /